Lilli Alanen: Early life and education

 Lilli Gullichsen was born on 16 October 1941 in Pori, Finland.
-She studied philosophy at the Sorbonne in Paris, where she was a student of Ferdinand Alquié, and the University of Helsinki, where she was a student of Ingmar Pörn and Georg Henrik von Wright.
+She studied philosophy at the Sorbonne in Paris, where she was a student of Ferdinand Alquié, and the University of Helsinki, where she was a doctoral student of Ingmar Pörn and influenced by Georg Henrik von Wright.

 Academic career

 In the 1980s she taught at the University of Pittsburgh in the US and in Helsinki before being named professor of philosophy at Uppsala University in 1997.

 Alanen specialised in the history of philosophy, with particular interest in René Descartes and David Hume.
 She also contributed to feminist philosophy.

 In her critically received book on Descartes (2003), Alanen goes beyond mere history, drawing out the historical antecedents and the intellectual evolution of Descartes' thinking about the mind, showing how his emphasis on the embodiment of the mind has implications far more complex and interesting than the usual dualist account associated with his thinking suggests.

 Alanen was elected a member of the American Academy of Arts and Sciences in 2018.
 She was also a member of the Norwegian Academy of Science and Letters.